whaoran0718/hw01-noisy-terrain/README.md

 ## Techniques
 ### Terrain from Height Map
-Use perturbed FBM-Perlin noise to get a basic height map and remap the map by using smoothstep to generate flat and smooth basins among steep mountains.
+Use perturbed FBM-Perlin noise to get the basic height map and remap the map by using smoothstep to generate flat and smooth basins among steep mountains.